schwabbthedeck/InstagramWidget/README.md

 # InstagramWidget
 A simple widget to show the latest post from a public Instagram profile.

-_Currently, it is not styled to make it easier for someone to add their own styles._

 ### To Use
 Simply update the 'instagramUsername' variable on line 8 of main.js